-While various breathing practice have been around for centuries, science is just beginning to provide evidence that the benefits of this ancient practice are real.
-Studies have found that breathing practices can help reduce symptoms associated with anxiety , insomnia , post-traumatic stress disorder, depression and attention deficit disorder.
+While various breathing practices have been around for centuries, science is just beginning to provide evidence that the benefits of this ancient practice are real.
+Studies have found that breathing practices can help reduce symptoms associated with anxiety , insomnia , post-traumatic stress disorder, depression, and attention deficit disorder.

 There are many types of breathwork practices, some ranging from fairly basic and easy to do at home, to others requiring a practitioner to teach you the practice.
 Some breathwork practices are rooted in yogic traditions such as Pranayama or the breath and movement sequences of Kundalini yoga.
-Other breathwork practices are entirely secular and were developed to help people heal their minds or bodies or even to withstand extreme physical conditions.
+Some breathwork practices have a religious basis, such as in Buddhism.
+Other breathwork practices, including Holotropic breathwork, involving accelerated breathing and meditative music and developed by Dr. Stanislov Grof and psychotherapist Dr. Christina Grof, are entirely secular and were developed to help people heal their minds or bodies or even to withstand extreme physical conditions.

 You’ve probably read about the benefits of deep breathing — even a few deep breaths can lower blood pressure and cortisol levels and increase parasympathetic tone, but breathwork is a little different.
 Formal breathwork practices exert some even more impressive positive effects on the body and work in a different and almost opposite way.
 Here’s the science behind the magic.